-Each student is a unique individual with unique personal, social, and educational needs.
-As a result, every disciplinary situation becomes unique in nature.
-Consequences for misbehavior provide the best learning value when matched to the unique student and the unique situation.
-The odds for children learning from their mistakes increase dramatically when children see a reasonable connection between their behavior and the resulting consequences.
+Each student is a unique individual with his or her own personal, spiritual, social and educational needs.
+As a result, every disciplinary situation becomes distinctive in nature.
+Consequences for misbehavior provide the best learning value when matched to the unique student and the specific situation.
+We therefore seek to individuate disciplinary procedures knowing that children learn best from their mistakes when they see a reasonable connection between their own behavior and the resulting consequences.